dogamak/tiralabra-string-search-algorithms/README.md

 Usage: java -jar tiralabra.jar [--rabin-karp] [--pattern=<PATTERN>...]
                                [--input=<FILE>...] [<PATTERN>] [<FILE>...]

- --rabin-karp | Use the Rabin-Karp algorithm for the subsequent patterns (Default)
+         --rabin-karp | Use the Rabin-Karp algorithm for the subsequent patterns (Default) --knuth-morris-pratt | Use the Knuth-Morris-Pratt algotithm for the subsequent patterns
             <PATTERN> | Substring to be searched from the input streams
                <FILE> | Path to a file or - for standard input.
 ```

 The functionality is very limited as of now, but more functionality is on the way.